trevorsandy/lpub3d/_includes/README.md

 $FileHash = Get-FileHash -Algorithm SHA512 -InputStream ($WebClient.OpenRead($PkgUrl))
 $FileHash.Hash -eq $PublishedHash
 ```
-- Cut and paste this code snippet into Powershell, a valid return value is `True`{:.sh}.
+- Cut and paste this code snippet into Powershell, a valid return value is `True`{:.sh}

 ### Verify GPG Signature using Bash Unix Shell
 The following steps are using LPub3D AppImage release hosted on [GitHub][github_releases].